JP-Ellis/mathematica-notebook-filter/README.md

 *This program has not been rigorously tested.
 It works for me on all my Notebooks, but there may still be some situations which have not been accounted for.
-If you use this program, please let me know (both good and bad).*
+If you use this program, please let me know (both good and bad feedback).*

 ## Introduction